w3labz/stage4/README.md

 ## Demo Content

-If you have installed STAGE on a fresh installation of WordPress, your homepage will look like this [screenshot](https://db.tt/s7QJiMmH).
+If you have installed STAGE4 on a fresh installation of WordPress, your homepage will look like this [screenshot](https://db.tt/s7QJiMmH).

 **Step 1 -**
 To replicate the look and feel of the demo, download this [sample-content-xml](https://db.tt/TVQFzjJC) to your desktop.
 Right click and "save as" to your Desktop